MEET THE SENIOR TEAM

 Alan P. Kaufman is a toy industry veteran with more than 35 years of experience addressing product safety, quality assurance, regulatory compliance and product testing issues for toy companies and retailers

-Prior to joining TIA in May 2011, Mr. Kaufman was vice president for global product safety and regulatory affairs at Toys“R”Us, Inc. Previously, he spent more than a decade directing production, sourcing and technical services within The Walt Disney Company and its affiliated companies.
+Prior to joining The Toy Association in May 2011, Mr. Kaufman was vice president for global product safety and regulatory affairs at Toys“R”Us, Inc. Previously, he spent more than a decade directing production, sourcing and technical services within The Walt Disney Company and its affiliated companies.
 Earlier in his career, he held technical and production positions at a number of toy manufacturers, including Mattel, Knickerbocker and Coleco.

 As part of the External Affairs team, Kaufman leads the continuing development and implementation of technical policies and strategies relating to toy safety, the environment, supply chain issues, factory processes and other related matters.